bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**How you ensure all projects will be delivered with acceptable quality

-> **_⚫_**At what milestones you believe it’s ok to deliver something “less than perfect”
+> **_⚫_**At what milestones you believe it's ok to deliver something “less than perfect”

-> **_⚫_**How you decide when to go back and improve the “minimum viable projects” delivered earlier in the project’s timeline
+> **_⚫_**How you decide when to go back and improve the “minimum viable projects” delivered earlier in the project's timeline

 ### Professional Skills

 > **_⚫_**Will you excel in this job?
 Are you passionate about this job?
-It’s time to show how.
+It's time to show how.
 For the first question, highlight some of your professional abilities:

 > **_⚫_**Industry experience